Unit

 Lesson: Review of Reflective Digital Portfolio

-Standard: 2.6 Deliver multimedia presentations:
+Deliver multimedia presentations:

 a.
-Combine text, images, and sound and draw information from many sources (e.g., television broadcasts, videos, films, newspapers, magazines, CD-ROMs, the Internet, electronic media-generated images).
+Combine text, images, and sound and draw information from many sources (e.g., television broadcasts, videos, films, newspapers, magazines, CD-ROMs, the Internet, electronic media-generated images). b.
+Select an appropriate medium for each element of the presentation. c.
+Use the selected media skillfully, editing appropriately and monitoring for quality. d.
+Test the audience’s response and revise the presentation accordingly.

-Activity: Students will watch and present their reflective digital portfolios on their service work.
+work.
 The students will participate in a class discussion about their work.

 Lesson Plans